cmurphy/sles-elements/README.rst

 SLES Elements
 =============

-One element 'sles' based on the upstream 'opensuse' element that builds a SLES 12 SP3 image from a QCOW2 source image.
+One element 'sles-minimal' based on the upstream 'opensuse-minimal' element that builds a SLES 15 SP1 image.